Ibaslogic/Ibaslogic/src/contents/series/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ---
-title: "React Tutorial From Scratch: A Step-by-Step Guide for 2020"
+title: "React Tutorial From Scratch: A Step-by-Step Guide (2021 Update)"
 description: "In this React tutorial for beginners, you will learn the React JS fundamentals.
 Besides, you will be able to build React application and deploy on the web."
 category: "React"
 datePublished: "2020-01-27 10:27:00"
-dateUpdated: "2020-08-18 10:32:00"
+dateUpdated: "2020-11-12 10:32:00"
-featured: "./images/react-tutorial-for-beginners.png"
 series: "react_tutorial"
 tags:
   - react
   - javascript
 ---

-If you are aiming to build a modern website or app that require high performance and safety, then, it's a wise decision learning React JS.
+You have decided to learn React JS.
+A great choice indeed!
+Now, you can get to build a modern website or app that require high performance and safety.

+Aside from the fact that it has a smaller learning curve compared to other frameworks, you get the advantage to use the knowledge acquired and dive into the world of native development.

+So once you learn it, you can [jump into React Native](https://reactnative.dev/ "React native documentation") and start building a robust mobile application.

+Still not convinced to learn React?

 Today, many developers and site owners are embracing web technologies and frameworks built on React.
 Some of these include the [Gatsby site framework](/gatsby-tutorial-from-scratch-for-beginners/ "Gatsby tutorial") and the [WordPress blocks](https://wordpress.org/gutenberg/ "WordPress custom blocks") in the Gutenberg post editor.

 These are just to name a few.
-What this means is that you cannot escape learning React if you want to become a present-day developer.
+What this means is that you cannot escape learning React JS if you want to become a present-day developer.

 In this React tutorial for beginners, you will learn the React JS fundamentals.
 Besides, you will be able to build React application and deploy on the web.